karlospn/mytechramblings-site-source-code/content/posts/automatically-purge-acr-images-using-acr-tasks.md

 Number of manifests to be deleted: 3
 ```

-- Purge all images and tags from all repositories, except those that has associated the "dev" or "prod" tags.
+- Purge all images and tags from all repositories, except those that has the "dev" or "prod" tags.
 ```bash
 $ acr purge --registry acrtasksdemo --filter '.*:^((?!prod|dev).)*$' --untagged --ago 0d --dry-run DRY RUN: The following output shows what WOULD be deleted if the purge command was executed.
 Nothing is deleted.